-For FY starting on 1st January 2012, it is proposed to cap the deductibility of financial charges at 85% of their net amount.
-The 85% rate is transitional and will be increased up to 75% for FY starting as from 1st January 2014.
-The limitation does not apply if the annual amount of financial charges incurred by the taxpayer is lower than €3m.
+For FY starting on 1^{st} January 2013, it is proposed to cap the deductibility of financial charges at 85% of their net amount.
+The 85% rate is transitional and will be increased to 75% for FY starting as from 1^{st} January 2014.
+The limitation does not apply if the annual amount of financial charges incurred by the taxpayer is lower than ξ 3m.

-Based on the current drafting of the Draft Bill, the definition of financial charges is wide and notably includes:

-- remunerations paid to lenders (bank and related party loans) for making funds available to the borrowers;
+Based on the current drafting of the Draft Bill, the definition of financial charges is wide and includes interest expenses (bank and related party loans) as well as the financial component of financial lease expenses.

-- financial lease expenses; and

-- rents payable to related parties.